JStumpp/awesome-android/readme.md

 - [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling, Recommended by Google.
 - [Fresco](https://github.com/facebook/fresco) - An Android library for managing images and the memory they use.
 - [Glide Bitmap Pool](https://github.com/amitshekhariitbhu/GlideBitmapPool) - Glide Bitmap Pool is a memory management library for reusing the bitmap memory.

+#### Media Picker

 - [MediaPicker](https://github.com/alhazmy13/MediaPicker) - Android Library that lets you to select multiple images, video or voice for Android
+- [Android Image Picker](https://github.com/esafirm/android-image-picker) - A library that makes images and videos selection from gallery feels easy.
+It also support GIF and simple camera action

 #### Video